Sedation Dentistry Miami, FL

 • Tremors

-Recovering from sedation dentistry
+Recovering from Sedation Dentistry

 When the treatment is over, the patient should wake up feeling refreshed and ready to go home.
 However, some patients may experience residual effects, including nausea, vomiting, dizziness, drowsiness, dry mouth, headache, muscle aches, and confusion.
 These symptoms usually last no longer than 30 minutes.